Savjee/savjee.be/src/site/posts/2023/2023-11-14-how-i-built-an-nfc-movie-library-for-my-kids.md

 ## Do you hate streaming services?
 It's not that I hate streaming services.
 I've had a Spotify subscription for years, and I occasionally subscribe to other streaming services.
 It's just that I don't watch that many movies or shows, so it's hard to justify the price.

-Instead, I buy our favorite movies on Blu-ray and put them on our Plex servers.
+Instead, I buy our favorite movies on Blu-ray and put them on our Plex server.
 This has 3 major benefits.

 First, my son watches a few movies over and over again (especially Pixar movies).
 A Disney+ subscription costs €10,99/month, but for that price I can buy 3-4 Blu-rays on second hand websites.
 They're very cheap and once you buy a disc, it's yours forever.